-GO-095.10 - Major Incidents and Routine Criminal Investigations

-This Order provides a Criminal Investigation Plan that addresses general criminal investigation procedures.
+GO-095.10 - Major Incidents and Routine Criminal Investigations provides a Criminal Investigation Plan that addresses general criminal investigation procedures.
 It is intended to familiarize police officers with their duties and responsibilities as investigators to conduct routine criminal investigations, while also outlining the process to be followed when involved in incidents considered to be major in nature.
-The Order details the occurrences that are to be investigated by the first officer at the scene and the occurrences that are the responsibility of district detectives who will continue the investigation.
+The Order details the occurrences that are to be investigated by the first officer at the scene and the occurrences that are the responsibility of district detectives.
 The Order describes the duties of the investigating officer and the supervisor's guidelines for case management.
 Also included are arrest procedures that comply with the Canadian Charter of Rights and Freedoms.
-The provisions contained in this order address the items detailed in Sections 4.1.1 and 4.2.1 of the by-law.
+The provisions contained in this order address the items detailed in Sections 4.1.1 and 4.2.1 of the By-Law.

-Complementing the above order is a number of other Orders that deal exclusively with specific offences and investigations:
+Complementing the above order are several other Orders that deal exclusively with specific offences and investigations:

-- 1. GO-020.12 Sexual Assault Investigations
+- 1. GO-020.14 Sexual Assault Investigations

 - 2. GO-021.07 Criminal Harassment

 - 3. GO-028.12 Sudden Death and Homicide

-- 4. GO-037.08 Fire Calls and Arson Investigation - 5.
-GO-060.05 Traffic Enforcement - 6.
-GO-061.10 Impaired Driving Offences - 7.
-GO-084.07 Child Abuse and Neglect - 8.
-GO-114.12 Domestic/Family Violence - 9.
-GO-165.07 Elder and Vulnerable Adult Abuse - 10.GO-173.10 Parental and Non-Parental Abduction - 11.GO-192.04 Technological Crime Unit Services b) "...the status of Service compliance with the said procedures"
+- 4. GO-037.08 Fire Calls and Arson Investigation

+- 5. GO-060.05 Traffic Enforcement

+- 6. GO-061.10 Impaired Driving Offences

+- 7. GO-084.08 Child Abuse and Neglect

+- 8. GO-114.13 Domestic/Family Violence

+- 9. GO-165.08 Elder and Vulnerable Adult Abuse

+- 10.GO-173.10 Parental and Non-Parental Abduction

+- 11.GO-192.05 Electronic Crime Investigations

 These Orders detail the duties and responsibilities of officers when responding to specific offences and emphasize when a supervisor is to be notified.
 These Orders also describe the duties and responsibilities of the supervisors and / or specialty unit officers in continuing the investigation.
-The provisions contained in these Orders address the items detailed in Section 4.1.3 of the by-law.
+The provisions contained in these Orders address the items detailed in Section 4.1.3 of the By-Law.